renovatebot/renovate/docs/usage/getting-started/running.md

 The default image has some downsides, because it:

-- Comes pre-installed _one_ version of each language/manager - usually the latest
+- Comes pre-installed with _one_ version of each language/manager - usually the latest
 - Weighs several gigabytes

 ##### The slim image